 While renting out your home to a stranger can seem like a daunting risky task there are a lot of great reasons why millions of people choose to do so.
 A few of these reasons include:

 - Inability to sell your home: The housing market can be very challenging for new people trying to enter it.
-Often times people cannot find a buyer for there homes simply because there simply aren’t enough of them.
+Oftentimes people cannot find a buyer for their homes simply because there simply aren’t enough of them.
 People are opting to rent homes instead of outright buying them.
 By renting your home you are far more likely to find someone.